FastDeath/rawcan/README.md

 # rawcan
 [![Build Status](https://travis-ci.org/FastDeath/rawcan.svg?branch=master)](https://travis-ci.org/FastDeath/rawcan)

+Requires the [can-isotp](https://github.com/hartkopp/can-isotp) kernel module to be installed for ISO 15765-2 Transport Protocol support.

 *Modifications in progress*

 Lightweight asynchronous Node.js bindings for SocketCAN.
 SocketCAN is a socket based implementation of the CAN bus protocol for the Linux kernel, developed primarily by VW.